DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 # CONTACTS

-  if you have any problem, questions, ideas or suggestions, please contact me at:
+For any kind of problem, questions, ideas or suggestions, please don't esitate to contact me at:
 - **davide.nardone@studenti.uniparthenope.it**

 # WEBSITE